- unsafe.Pointer

 // | b (8 bytes) | a | c | padding(6 bytes) |

-In the first structure, there is memory overuse due to the bad order of fields.
+In the first structure, there is a waste of memory due to poor field order.
 In the second, memory is used more efficiently.

 Always group fields by decreasing size.
-The reason is that the CPU works faster with aligned data, and the compiler inserts padding if you break the order.
-Under the hood, this is related to the fact that accessing unaligned data may require multiple operations or even trigger exceptions on some architectures.
-In Java, this is hidden, but the JVM also considers alignment; you just cannot influence it.
+The reason is that the CPU works faster with aligned data, and the compiler inserts padding if you violate the order.
+Under the hood, this is related to the fact that access to unaligned data may require multiple operations or even raise exceptions on some architectures.
+In Java, this is hidden, but the JVM also considers alignment, you just cannot influence it.

 This is critical in systems with a large number of objects: caches, high-load services, network structures.
 The plus is reduced memory and improved cache locality.
-The downside is reduced readability of the structure.
-In Go, you manually optimize the layout; in Java, you use tools like JOL or simply trust the JVM.
-In low-latency systems (for example, trading), this can provide a noticeable gain.
+The downside is worsened readability of the structure.
+In Go, you manually optimize the layout, in Java, you use tools like JOL or simply trust the JVM.
+In low-latency systems (for example, trading), this can give a noticeable advantage.

 Pointer arithmetic - Pointer arithmetic ➕📍 | memory jumps like on a map. . allows shifting through memory addresses

-In Go, you cannot directly perform pointer arithmetic like in C. But through unsafe.Pointer and uintptr it is possible. uintptr is an integer representation of the address.
+In Go, you cannot directly perform pointer arithmetic like in C. But through unsafe.Pointer and uintptr, it is possible. uintptr is an integer representation of an address.

 Under the hood, it is just a memory address.
 But importantly: uintptr is not tracked by the garbage collector, so if you store a pointer in uintptr, the GC may free the memory.

-In Java, this capability is not available at all.
+In Java, this capability does not exist at all.
 All references are managed by the JVM, and arithmetic on them is prohibited.

 Code example (Go)